mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 Logged in as mdyzma@gmail.com
 {% endhighlight %}

-First lets pull GitHub repository.
-Files will be pushed to the created Heroku application manually (once we configure Travis, it will be done automatically):
+Pull GitHub repository.
+Later on files will be pushed to the created Heroku application manually (once we configure Travis, it will be done automatically):

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox ~]$ git clone https://github.com/mdyzma/md_analytics.git